zandaqo/structurae/doc/API.md

 ### StringView.fromString(string, [size]) ⇒ [<code>StringView</code>](#StringView)
-Creates a StringView from a string. todo use TextEncoder.encodeInto when supported by Node.js (FF supports already)
+Creates a StringView from a string.

 **Kind**: static method of [<code>StringView</code>](#StringView)
 **Returns**: [<code>StringView</code>](#StringView) - a new StringView